Rothera Research Station: History and current activities

-Rothera station was established in 1975 to replace Adelaide station (1961-1977) where the skiway had deteriorated.
+Rothera station was established in 1975 to replace Adelaide station (1961–1977) where the skiway had deteriorated.

 The opening of the Bonner Laboratory in 1996/1997 marked the start of new activities in biological sciences in the Antarctic peninsula.
-These included scuba diving and experiments conducted in the Bonner Laboratory throughout the year.
+These included scuba diving, experiments conducted in the Bonner Laboratory and the start of the Rothera Oceanographic and Biological Time Series (RaTS) with measurements of the adjacent Ryder Bay throughout the year.
 The first Bonner Lab burned down in the winter of 2001 after an electrical fault; it was rebuilt and opened in December 2003.
 Meteorological research using satellite data intercepted at the Rothera ground station also continues year round.

 In January 2017, it was announced that the Rothera Research Station will receive £100m in funding from the government.
-The money will be used by the British Antarctic Survey to build new living quarters, storage and a new wharf.
+The money is being used by the British Antarctic Survey to build new living quarters, storage and a new wharf.
 Tim Stockings, its director of operations called the investment “an exciting moment for polar science”.
 A portion of the money will also be used to fund the modernisation of facilities and buildings at the British Antarctic stations at Signy Research Station, at Bird Island, South Georgia and at King Edward Point, South Georgia.